DataMigrators/mcix/README.md

-# mcix - GitHub Actions for DevOps with DataStage NextGen
+# GitHub Actions for DataStage NextGen DevOps

 A container and GitHub Actions definitions for MCIX  for IBM Cloud Pak DataStage (http://mcix.mettleci.com)